skillerious/SwiftHelp/README.md

 - **Scroll Sync**
   Editor and Preview panels remain in sync while scrolling—jump directly to the corresponding preview location as you scroll in the editor, and vice versa.

+- **Customizable Toolbar**
+  Add or remove toolbar buttons to match your workflow and access frequently used features quickly.

+- **Advanced Export Settings**
+  Customize your export with themes, headers, footers, and selective content inclusion.

 ---

 ## Screenshots